-Last month, the news outlets were broadcasting a truly astounding health claim: vitamin C does as much for your heart as exercise.
+Not so long ago, the news outlets were broadcast a truly astounding health claim: vitamin C does as much for your heart as exercise.

 Readers nation-wide rejoiced.
 No more gym membership!
 No more taking time out of the day to exercise!
 Finally, a healthy heart without any actual effort!
-Of course the old truism that "if it sounds too good to be true, it probably is" came to mind.
-Imagine my surprise when I found, after researching this more deeply, that it actually is true - to some degree.
+Of course the old truism that “if it sounds too good to be true, it probably is” came to mind.
+Imagine my surprise when I found, after reading more deeply, that it actually is true—to a point.

 The good news

 The study which grabbed the news headlines was only one of several.
 There's been a flurry of research into vitamin C and heart disease recently, and the results have all been encouraging.
 This study undoubtedly went viral because it tested vitamin C against exercise, rather than against a drug or a placebo.

 The study looked at the effect of vitamin C on the circulatory system.
 People who are overweight or obese tend to have blood vessels which are chronically constricted due to a protein called endothelin-1.
 This—along with other factors - increases their risk of heart disease.